dchen278/RPG/readme.md

 	Skeleton: Subclass of Monster.
 One of the stronger enemies you can encounter.

 ## Future Changes:
--Add unique skills for Protagonists and Monsters -Basically when skill is used, a String will be printed describing the skill and it will do different things depending on its purpose.
+*Add unique skills for Protagonists and Monsters -Basically when skill is used, a String will be printed describing the skill and it will do different things depending on its purpose.
   -For example, a healing spell so you can recover during battle.
--An option to run from battle when you don't think you can win.
+*An option to run from battle when you don't think you can win.
--Boss battles!
+*Boss battles!
--Different armor and weapons so you can powerup your man.
+*Different armor and weapons so you can powerup your man.